medimarket.com logo

 3. dos Santos CM et al. (2021).
 A Systematic Review and Meta-Analysis of the Effects of Low-Level Laser Therapy in the Treatment of Diabetic Foot Ulcers.
 Int J Low Extrem Wounds.
 PubMed: 32394760

 The information in this article is for informational purposes only.
 Home therapeutic devices are intended to complement medical treatment and do not replace specialist care.
-Consult your physician if you have symptoms.
-Read the device user manual before starting treatment.
+For leg ulcers, start any treatment in consultation with your treating physician.
+Read the device user manual before beginning treatment.

 Back